-A large bicycle storage room equipped with upper and lower bicycle racks, purchased by suite owners, is located at the base of the ramp to P1.
+A large bicycle storage room equipped with bicycle racks, for general usage by Tableau residents, is located at the base of the ramp to P1.
 This room is accessed by a fob.
+The board of directors will establish rules and regulations for the use of this room, including possibly reserved bicycle storage racks for a monthly fee.

-To access the parking garage, residents who do not own a vehicle parking space (and therefore do not have a garage transmitter to operate the overhead garage door) can use their fob to open the garage door.
+To access the parking garage, residents who do not own a vehicle parking space (and therefore do not have a garage transmitter to operate the overhead garage door) can use their fob to open the adjacent pedestrian and bike access door.